By Consultant Orthopaedic Surgeon Mr Guy Selmon

-It is also possible for the wear and tear changes in their spine to affect the shape of the spine leading to curvatures of the spine.
-Another very wide spread problem that is associated with an older age group population as far as the spine is concerned is standard osteoporosis.
+It is also possible for the wear and tear changes to affect the shape leading to curvatures of the spine.
+Another very widespread problem that is associated with an older age group population as far as the spine is concerned is standard osteoporosis.
 This is a condition whereby the bones of the spine can begin to collapse often without history of trauma due to the thinning of the bone related to the condition.

 Back pain is, therefore, a reasonably common symptom that patients experience with age.
 This can either be related to pain in the lower back or less commonly in the cervical spine i.e. the neck.

 Not uncommonly patients will also experience pain radiating down one or both legs.
 This is usually due to pinching of the nerves in the spine, secondary to the wear and tear processes that are taking place.
 Typically this affects patients by reducing the distance they are able to walk before they develop pain in their legs which will often cause them to stop walking and sit down.

 Patients will also often find discomfort with prolonged standing or prolonged sitting.
 Patients may also identify numbness or tingling or pins and needles affecting one or both legs.
 Very occasionally patients will develop problems with their bowel or bladder function.